ptums/family-tree-builder/README.md

 ## TO DOS:

+### Forms

+- Make forms functional
+- Make a document uploader component (file upload and name input)
+- List documents like other fields in profile
-- Light house view for documents & photos
+- When clicked docoument is in light house view

-- Additional Details component
+### Data

+- Add brothers and sisters for all people
+- Upload docs for relavant ppl